How much does a pet portrait cost? How do I pay?

 How do I choose a photograph for the painting?
 Can you change/eliminate/or add certain things that appear in the photograph I choose?
 How should I send it to you?

-Clarity is the most important quality that I look for in a photograph.
-It is very difficult to work from images that are blurry, or that obscure important features of your pet.
-If you are able to come up with a photo that truly captures the personality of your pet, I can project that in your portrait.
+Photos that are shot at eye-level with your pet, are the best kinds of photos to use for a pet portrait.
+The clarity of the photograph is also an important element, since it is very difficult to work from images that are blurry, or that obscure important features of your pet.
 If you've found a photograph that is almost perfect, but not quite right in certain aspects, we can discuss ways to change posture, add toys or collars, eliminate backgrounds, etc. I am able to combine features from several photographs into the portrait for you, if necessary.
-You can send your digital image(s) and any correspondence to my email at email@example.com.
+You can upload your digital image(s) and any correspondence via the Pet Portrait Order Form, or send to my email at email@example.com.

 How long does a pet portrait take to finish and will I get to see it in progress?
 May I suggest changes?

-There can be different circumstances surrounding each portrait, but the average smaller portrait usually takes 4-6 weeks to complete.
+There can be different circumstances surrounding each portrait, but a 12" x 12" or 11" x 14" portrait usually takes around 4 weeks to complete.
 Larger or more complex pet portraits may take a little longer.
 I will email progress pictures of your painting, and will ask for your feedback, suggestions, and thoughts.
 I want to make sure it is everything you had in mind, so please don't be at all shy about sharing your observations!